cabonkasia/Events-tickets--webapp/README.md

 This app was a final project at Codaisseur Full-Stack Webdevelopment Academy.

 ### Description
-At this point the app lets users sign up, sign in, add events and comments via HTTPie and display the events, tickets and comments from the client side.
+At this point the app lets users sign up, sign in, add events, tickets and comments via HTTPie and display the events, tickets and comments from the client side.

 **Endpoints:**